MichaelBelousov/forkage/README.md

 This is both documentation and a design document (the latter at this stage anyway).
 Many things here aren't implemented.

-Forkage is an unbiased package manager that encourages forking packages for tweaking, and searching others' forks.
+Forkage is a simple package manager that encourages forking packages for tweaking, and searching others' forks.
 With the current goal of supporting git and common git hosts.